DougBurke/chandraobs/notes/display.md

    Done: the text on the obsid view is now slightly different if Chandra was not the primary source of the observation, and there's improve links to the mission views.

+ - link to a description of what a TOO is

+   DONE (although the information can be improved and may need to be placed elsewhere)

 ## Rejected